RKaseman/unit-04-game-crystal-collector/README.md

 #
 I incorporate [processing.js](http://processingjs.org/) in my projects whenever I can.
 In this case, the animated fish.

-I added a moving gradient color effect to the header and restyled it somewhat from how it originally looked.
+I used nothing but CSS for the moving gradient color effect of the header and restyled the whole game somewhat from how it originally looked.

 After research and refactoring, the game now looks and behaves like I envisioned in the beginning.
 The fish randomize appearance when they're clicked.
 I cleaned up the code, and it's mobile responsive.